-The valuation and presentation of Calpe's other receivables and payables in the Solvency II balance sheet are consistent with their treatment for Calpe's financial statements.
+The valuation of Calpe's other receivables and payables in the Solvency Rules balance sheet are consistent with their treatment for Calpe's financial statements.
+However, whereas accrued amounts are included in this balance under UK GAAP, they are treated as a component of technical provisions under Solvency Rules.
 Calpe's other receivables are considered to be short term and therefore do not need to be discounted.